top of page

 In most cases, yes.
 Rooms are private and often en-suite (single/double occupancy).

 For longer overseas photo tours (e.g. East India Tigers), we can offer shared and single occupancy.
 A single supplement may be offered, with any charges kept as low as possible.
 As the lodges and hotels we use for such trips are mostly small, family-run places, they may apply single supplements in order to cover their limited room capacity.
-If you’d prefer to share, we’re usually able to match guests with someone of a similar age and the same sex who is also keen to share, which can be a great way to keep costs down.
-Just let us know your preference in advance.

 Yes.
 The best conditions for photography and animal behaviours are often around sunrise and sunset, so I'll try to ensure that we are in good locations at these times.

-Most tours require minimal to light walking on even terrain, and use transportation between photography locations.
+Most photo tours require minimal to light walking on even terrain, and use transportation between photography locations.
 There are often plenty of photo opportunities even around our accommodation.

 Even in more mountainous locations (e.g. Abruzzo Adventure, East India, Raptors Of The Pyrenees), walking is generally very short distance, and many species can be observed from roadsides.
 There are optional longer walks across moderate terrain for certain trickier species.

-I will try to include some basic guidance on image processing and selection, to help you make the most of your images.
+My international and UK photo tours will try to include some basic guidance on image processing and selection, to help you make the most of your images.
 This will be during the evening or during any spells of poor weather.
 We'll also explore creative ideas and techniques that we'd like to explore over the coming days.

 A Welcome Pack will be sent to you upon booking, with full details of where and when to meet.